mjambon/dune-deps-action/README.md

 ### Step 1: Put config into your repo

+Copy
+[`.github/workflows/dune-deps.yml`](.github/workflows/dune-deps.yml)
-Make a copy of [`.github/workflows/dune-deps.yml`](.github/workflows/dune-deps.yml) into your repo, same path.
-GitHub will find it.
-There's nothing for you to activate.
+into your repo, same path.
+GitHub will find it automatically, as long as Actions are not disabled for your repo or organization.

 It can be achieved with the following instructions, from the root of your git project: